MJoseom/ML_DPPIV/README.md

 # ML_DPPIV

-DPP-IV Inhibitors Prediction based on Machine Learning Approaches:  A Potential Treatment for SARS-CoV-2
+**DPP-IV Inhibitors Prediction based on Machine Learning Approaches:  A Potential Treatment for SARS-CoV-2**

+**Final project for the Biostatistics and Bioinformatics Master from Universitat Oberta de Catalunya (UOC)**

 Scripts used to build Machine learning models from DPP-IV inhibitors with the aim to predict new hits.